Set Iqaluit as default location

 Chance of flurries

 Mainly cloudy with 30 percent chance of flurries.
-High minus 13.
+Wind northwest 30 km/h becoming light late this morning.
+High minus 15.
+Wind chill minus 34 this morning.

 CBC News: Weather Centre